 Ransomware Hot Line: 800-462-8800

-Progent's Ransomware Response Services Offered in Centennial
+Progent's Ransomware Response Expertise Available in Centennial

-- Forensics: This activity involves uncovering the ransomware attack's storyline across the network from beginning to end.
-This history of how a ransomware assault progressed within the network assists your IT staff to evaluate the impact and brings to light shortcomings in policies or work habits that should be corrected to prevent future breaches.
-Forensics entails the examination of all logs, registry, GPO, AD, DNS servers, routers, firewalls, scheduled tasks, and core Windows systems to detect variations.
-Forensics is commonly given a top priority by the insurance provider.
-Because forensic analysis can be time consuming, it is essential that other key recovery processes such as business resumption are performed concurrently.
-Progent has an extensive roster of information technology and security experts with the skills required to carry out the work of containment, business continuity, and data restoration without disrupting forensic analysis.
+- Forensics: This activity involves discovering the ransomware assault's progress across the targeted network from beginning to end.
+This history of how a ransomware attack travelled within the network helps your IT staff to evaluate the damage and uncovers weaknesses in rules or processes that need to be rectified to avoid later break-ins.
+Forensics involves the examination of all logs, registry, Group Policy Object, Active Directory, DNS servers, routers, firewalls, scheduled tasks, and basic Windows systems to check for variations.
+Forensic analysis is typically given a top priority by the insurance provider.
+Since forensics can take time, it is critical that other key recovery processes such as business continuity are performed in parallel.
+Progent maintains an extensive roster of IT and cybersecurity experts with the knowledge and experience required to perform the work of containment, business continuity, and data restoration without interfering with forensic analysis.